 Need new windows but want funding options?
 How Help 2 Buy Windows can help

-At Help 2 Buy Windows, we make it easier for homeowners to upgrade without the full upfront cost.
-Our grants are funded directly by Help 2 Buy Windows (we are not a government scheme) and are designed to help more households improve their home’s energy efficiency.
+At Help 2 Buy Windows, we make it easier to upgrade without the full upfront cost.
+Our double glazing grants are funded directly by us, we are not a government scheme, and they exist to help more households improve their home's efficiency.

 Want to see what support you could get?